WenChentao/3DeeCellTracker/README.md

 ## Update:
 ### 2021.03.29
-The tracking speed of our program has been remarkably reduced using vectorization.
+We have improved our program and the tracking speed is now remarkably reduced (the FFN + PR-GLS + accurate correction part has been optimized by using vectorization).
 See an example in the jupyter notebook: [Single mode/worm1](Tracking_notebooks/single_mode_worm1.ipynb)

 ## 1 System requirements